 The lives of all Americans have drastically changed over the last several weeks.
 COVID-19 has impacted nearly every part of our society and our pursuits.
 It has likely impacted your family routines and your relationship with your children’s other parent.
-If you need help adjusting your custody arrangements or with co-parenting during these unusual times, contact an experienced family attorney.
+If you need help adjusting your custody arrangements or with co-parenting during these unusual times, contact an experienced attorney.
 There are several tips parents should follow to ensure their co-parenting goes smoothly during the pandemic.

 You and your co-parent may have experienced some extreme changes to your schedule, thanks to the current crisis.
 Your kids are not going to school, and their other activities have been canceled.
 One or both of you might be working from home instead of going into the office, you might have lost jobs, or you might be an essential worker who is working more than usual.
 Whichever scenario applies to you both, if ever there was a time to be flexible, it is now.
 You may want to compare your current schedules and discuss your desires to find a plan that works for you both.